Frequently Asked Questions

 Q: Is there a limit on the number of abstracts I can submit for the SGIM Annual Meeting?

 A: No, there is no limit on the number of submissions per author.
-However, please make sure to refer to the Submission Eligibility and Encore Presentation Policy for additional guidelines and requirements.
+However, please make sure to refer to the Annual Meeting Submission Policies for additional guidelines and requirements.

 Q: Can you merge my duplicate ScholarOne accounts?